MoonLightOri/my-own-modded-DRG-difficulties/Interstellar/WIP Interstellar Features (b40).md

 - *new* Sonic Detonator (CD2)
   - These are another type of Bulk which have oppressor's base HP (900HP).
 Freeze and Unfreeze temp is now only -240 & -100, and they warm slower than normal bulk.
 They move at more than x2 movement speed, 180 degrees turning speed and its explosion will spawn 16 meatballs instead of 8.
   It's explosion damage radius and max damage radius is reduced by 20%.
 It's banned in Defensive Objective, in Drillevator and Escort.
-- Flying Rock from Heartstone phase:
+- Flying Rock from Heartstone phase
   - Reduced Base HP from 250 to 90/120/148 (same Base HP as Grunt/Acid Spitter/Slasher) in 1/2/3p+ setting.
 - Trawler, *new* Glacial Praetorian, Glacial Bomber
   - These spawn globally in all biomes.
 Trawler won't spawn normally in the pool anymore but via wavespawner instead.
 Trawler deals 25% less damage than normally.